‘It’s just stuff’: Doctor leaves all possessions behind in Australia to return to work in Ireland

 She will need the next fortnight to register for and find work.
 Her experience in emergency respiratory medicine in Perth will be invaluable for her and for the HSE as it seeks to cope with the pandemic.

-There will be other business to attend to and making a will will be something she feels necessary given the risks involved.
+There will be other business to attend to and making a will is something she feels is necessary given the risks involved.

 “I think everybody is fearful at this point in time when you see young healthcare workers getting sick and dying,” she said.